fine arts department

 Fields of Interest

 Diana McDonald specializes in the art of the ancient world.
 She has two primary geographic fields: the art and archaeology of the Ancient Near East, and that of Ancient America—the Pre-Columbian world.
-She concentrates on animal iconography and aspects of evolution that help explain the origin of art and symbolic images.
+She specializes in animal iconography and aspects of evolution that help explain the origin of art and symbolic images.

-Recent work of hers focused on lion symbolism, animals associated with ancient deities, and the history of the horse and its role in ancient art.
-Dr. McDonald has written, lectured, and given interviews about the looting of museums and archaeological sites.
+Her recent work focuses on interrelationships between ancient societies and their artworks, feline (lion jaguar, puma) symbolism, animals associated with ancient deities, and the history of the horse and its role in ancient art.
+Dr. McDonald has written and lectured extensively around the world in these fields, and about the looting of museums and archaeological sites.

-Diana McDonald teaches FA207: The Ruins of Ancient America.
+Diana McDonald teaches FA 207: The Ruins of Ancient America, and FA 208: Way Before Columbus.
 She has also taught FA211: Art of the Ancient Mediterranean.
-Dr. McDonald has been teaching at Boston College since 1997, and also lectures frequently at the Museum of Fine Arts, Boston, including delivering semester course series covering Egypt, Nubia, the Ancient Near East, and Ancient American Art.
+Dr. McDonald has been teaching at Boston College since 1997, and also lectures frequently at the Museum of Fine Arts, Boston, including semester-long courses on Egypt, Nubia, the Ancient Near East, and Ancient American Art.
+In addition, she has taught at Columbia University and given guest lectures in numerous museums and venues.
+She will be featured at ProfTalks in Toronto, Canada, in 2014.

-"Aphrodite's Ancestors: Ancient Near Eastern Goddesses of Love," in Museum of Fine Arts, Boston, catalogue, Aphrodite and the Gods of Love, (2011) for 2011-2012.
-Exhibition at MFA & Getty Villa.
+"Aphrodite's Ancestors: Ancient Near Eastern Goddesses of Love," in Museum of Fine Arts exhibition catalogue Aphrodite and the Gods of Love (2011).
+Exhibition held 2011-2012 at MFA Boston and Getty Villa, Pacific Palisades, CA.

-Review for American Journal of Archaeology, Vol.116, No 1, Jan (2012) of Assyrian Reliefs from the Palace of Ashurnasirpal II, ed.
-By Ada Cohen & Steven Kangas, University Press of New England, 2010.
+Review for American Journal of Archaeology, vol.116, no 1( January 2012) of Assyrian Reliefs from the Palace of Ashurnasirpal II, Ada Cohen and Steven Kangas, ed.
+(University Press of New England, 2010).

-The Looting of the Iraq Museum, Baghdad, ed. by Milbry Polk and Angela Schuster, Harry Abrams, NY (2005), contributed nine essays.
+The Looting of the Iraq Museum, Baghdad, Milbry Polk and Angela Schuster, ed.
+(New York: Harry Abrams, 2005).
+Contributed nine essays.

-Mounted exhibitions: Art of the Andes: Pre-Columbian Sculptured and Painted Ceramics from the Arthur M. Sackler Collections, Memphis, 1986.
+Art of the Andes: Pre-Columbian Sculptured and Painted Ceramics from the Arthur M. Sackler Collections (Memphis, 1986).

-Collaborator, Animals, Monsters and Demons in the Ancient Near East, Morgan Library, NY, 1983.
+Animals, Monsters and Demons in the Ancient Near East (Morgan Library, NY, 1983).